glycodynamics/Tutorial-Glycoprotein-MD/README.md

 — Load a file containing a glycan into VMD (structure.parm7)

-— Load trajectory file (prod01.traj) by selecting "Amber trajecotry file with periodic box)
+— Load trajectory file (prod01.traj) by selecting "Amber trajectory file with periodic box)

-— Go to graphics > representation > and change the representation of molecule as you wish to.
+— Go to graphics > representation > and change the representation of the molecule as you wish to.

-— Play MD and visualize trajectory
+— Play MD and visualize the trajectory

-— Ask for help and an instructure can help you in doing all this in VMD.
+— Ask for help and an instructor can help you in doing all this in VMD.

 ##### SNFG Visualization: